Young Living or doTERRA?

 Young Living and doTERRA.

-If you’ve been looking into essential oils at all, chances are you have come across YL and DT (as I’ll affectionately call them ).
+If you've been looking into essential oils at all, chances are you have come across Young Living and doTERRA.

-You’ve had folks tell you “Young Living is the best!” or “doTERRA is the most pure”.
+You've for sure heard “Young Living is the best!” or “doTERRA is the most pure”.

 Or something like that.

-I touched on some of these issues in Best Essential Oils Post – Part 1.
-But here’s more.
+I touched on some of these issues in the beginning of my Best Essential Oils series.
+But here's more.

 First up–Young Living